 Open Admissions Policy

 Foothills Animal Shelter is an open admission shelter.
 Our doors are always open to pets in Jefferson County, and we are committed to serving our community as a socially conscious shelter.
 We care for thousands of kittens, cats, dogs, puppies and small animals and mammals every year with the help of a compassionate team of staff and volunteers.
-We are a true community resource and offer a variety of services including pet adoption, Jefferson County pet licensing, vaccinating, microchipping, and reuniting lost and found pets.
+We are a true community resource and offer a variety of services including pet adoption, Jefferson County pet licensing, vaccinations, microchipping, and reuniting lost and found pets.
 In addition, we are committed to the Socially Conscious Animal Community movement.
 The fundamental goal of this commitment is to create the best outcomes for all animals.

 When we are unable to meet the needs of a particular animal, we will consider whether another shelter, rescue group or sanctuary has the resources to help the animal.
 Foothills works with numerous licensed shelters, rescue groups and sanctuaries which adhere to The Pet Animal Care and Facilities Act (PACFA) Program guidelines.
 When making transfer decisions, the shelter considers quality of an animal’s life to be paramount.
 Foothills does not believe indefinite kennel confinement or indiscriminate placement is in the best interest of the companion animals in our care.